ELENA-LANG/elena-lang/doc/readme.txt

 * ELENA Project Source code
 ****************************************************************************

-The project source code is compiled with CodeBlocks and Mingw32
+The project source code is compiled with Visual Studio 2017

 The project files could be found in <app root>\elenasrc2 folder.

-Visual studio express projects are available as well.